nhsengland/virtual-wards-draft-standards/README.md

 This draft implementation guidance is being developed to improve interoperability for virtual wards, with the data transfer of a Virtual Ward Care Record Summary at the end of the patient stay to external clinical systems.

-Our intention is to work towards a mandated standard and iterate on this first draft.
+Our intention is to work towards a draft standard and iterate these standards over time with our stakeholders, through weekly touchpoints and agile ways of working.

-This standard isn’t to be implemented instead of a current solution but built alongside and used to support any current integrations.

-The guidance should help guide and set standards for enabling the sharing of data for virtual wards.

-This space is being used as a collaborative tool to develop this implementation guidance - the stakeholders involved are:

 - NHS England Virtual Wards Interoperability Team
 - Remote Monitoring Suppliers